SAP-archive/cloud-cap-nodejs-codejam/exercises/09/readme.md

 Here's a brief summary of what each of these `script` elements are for, in order of appearance in the file:

 1. Basic configuration for the Fiori launchpad sandbox (otherwise known as the "universal shell" or "ushell")
-1. Loading of the actual Fiori launchpad sandbox itself (Note the new Fiori 3 theme, do you like it?)
+1. Loading of the actual Fiori launchpad sandbox itself
 1. Loading and bootstrapping of SAPUI5
 1. Some JavaScript to declare a function to run when the initialization of SAPUI5 is complete; the function creates a launchpad and places it into the Document Object Model